-It may seem obvious, but one massive ‘no-no’ on social media is complaining about your current job or mocking your customers.
+It may seem obvious, but one massive social media mistake is complaining about your current job or mocking your customers.
 Most employers tend to take the view that if you do this kind of thing once, you’ll do it again, and that you’re not worth the risk of employing.

 Less obviously, it’s a good idea to refrain from talking about job offers you’ve received because employers often prefer these to be confidential.
 If your current employer is watching your profile they might not take well to finding out that you are looking elsewhere.

 It’s great to get on well with your manager and colleagues, but remember, your boss is still your boss even when you have them on your Facebook friends list.
 It’s worth thinking twice before accepting friend requests from co-workers as mixing business and pleasure can be risky.
 If you’re logged in during work hours, your boss will be able to see and if you do post a rant or indiscretion about your workplace, they’ll be able to see that too.